chingf/chingf.github.io/other.md

 -   _Goodbye Columbus_  by Phillip Roth
 -   _What is the What_  by Dave Eggers
 -   _The Savage Detectives_  by Roberto Bolaño
--   _A Thousand Splendid Suns_Khaled Hosseini
+-   _A Thousand Splendid Suns_ by Khaled Hosseini